thibmonsel/GPUSandbox/README.md

 - Saw a grid-stride loop over a `float4` elements (each thread now has more operations to do).

 **TakeAways** : CUDA type `float4` use one memory instruction for loading 4 floats.
 Grid-stride loops allow to reduce overhead, allows for instruction level parallelism (ILP), i.e. more independent instructions within a thread.

+## Day 4

+### File `matrixAdd.cu`

+**Summary** : An example of a matrix addition on the host and device.
+Typically, a matrix is stored linearly in global memory with a row-major approach.

+**Concepts used** :
+- Matrix is stored in global memory in row-major approach.

+**TakeAways** : With such a grid and block configuration vector and matrix addition are the same but you have to be careful with indices.